the-suri-project/suri-docs-old/docs/en/tokenomics.md

 > In short, **there are no tokenomics**

-**Suri** is an infrastructure project that implements a subscription model for children suris to pay their parents.
-Due to the **Suri Project** has the ownership of the root suri domain `.` and some of the most common top level suris, the revenue for the project will come from the subscription fees of their children.
+**Suri** is an infrastructure project which implements a subscription model for children suris to pay their parents.
+Since **Suri Project** has ownership of the **root** suri domain `.` and some of the most common top level suris, the revenue for the project will be obtained from the subscription fees coming from their children.

-This way allows us to not depend on third-party financial support neither to have a token-based economy.
+This operational model allows the project not to depend on third-party financial support.
+It also prevents the project from the need  to have a token-based economy.

 ## NFTs

-Suris are reflected in NFTs, thus the ownership of a suri is represented by the ownership of the associated NFT.
-So NFTs are merely a means to an end, a simple and graphic way for owners to interact with the **Suri** ecosystem.
+Suris are graphically reflected as NFTs, thus the ownership of a suri is represented by the ownership of the associated NFT.
+Hence, NFTs are merely a means to an end, a simple and graphic way for owners to interact with the **Suri** ecosystem.

 ::: info Insight
 Active NFTs will carry the value of the suri it represents.
-On the other hand, expired NFTs have no value other than the one people wants to give them.
+On the contrary, expired NFTs have no value other than the one people wants to allow them to have.
 :::

 ## Governance Token

 **Suri** will become a DAO (_Decentralized Autonomous Organization_) in the future in order to truly decentralize the **Suri** organization.
 This DAO will probably be ruled by a democratic system using a governance token as vote weight.
+Refer to our [roadmap](https://docs.suri.domains/en/roadmap#phase-3-real-decentralization) for further information on what's to come.

 ::: info
-The structure of the DAO and all its mechanisms will be agreed with the **Suri** community.
-You can join us on [discord](https://discord.gg/CtzA2kPdA7) to discuss it.
+The structure of the DAO and all its mechanisms will be agreed together with the **Suri** community.
+You can join us on [discord](https://discord.gg/CtzA2kPdA7) to become a part of the community and join the discussion.
 :::